protofire/prottery-doc/README.md

 We apply a mod function between a random number from chainlink and the max amount of delegation by the participants.

+If you add more GRT, the segment becomes larger, which increases the possibilities.

 ### Smart Contracts

 * proxy: [0x02D1F0D6F0Bb52EEBEDAC461c3703678438ae5D5](https://arbiscan.io/address/0x02D1F0D6F0Bb52EEBEDAC461c3703678438ae5D5)